wngjs3/Chess_Cheat_Detection_Benchmark/README.md

 3. Under "Build and deployment", select "GitHub Actions" as the source
 4. The workflow will automatically deploy the site when you push to the main branch

-Note: If your repository name is different from `Chess_event_page`, update the `basePath` and `assetPrefix` in `next.config.js` to match your repository name.
+Note: If your repository name is different from `Chess_Cheat_Detection_Benchmark`, update the `basePath` and `assetPrefix` in `next.config.js` to match your repository name.

 ## Contact

-For more information or questions, please contact juheon.choi@kaist.ac.kr.
+For more information or questions, please contact juheon@kaist.ac.kr.